 Volunteer Mikveh Guides

 Volunteer Mikveh Guides support our guests in whatever way is right for them.
-Each of our Mikveh Guides has completed a COVID-19 safety training including welcoming guests during the pandemic, cleaning and disinfection procedures, and our contactless check-in and payment system.
-Mikveh Guides will be held to the same exposure and screening protocols as our guests and will adhere to MA recommendations regarding travel from other states, as relevant.
+Each of our Mikveh Guides has completed a COVID-19 safety training including welcoming guests during the pandemic, cleaning and disinfection procedures, and our check-in and payment system.
+Mikveh Guides will be held to the same exposure and screening protocols as our guests.

 As always, guests may choose (in consultation with their clergy, in the case of conversion) whether or not to have a Mikveh Guide present during their immersion.